Giorgosk94/Giorgosk94/README.md

-Hi I am George👋,and want to become full-stack web devoper.
+Hi I am George👋,and want to become full-stack web devoloper.
 I am also a student👨‍💻 of computer science and amatuer photographer📷.
 , have interest in web design and ui/ux. 🎨